vinson-han/vinson-han/README.md

 # Vinson at The Knoweldge House
-## For the last couple years I have worked as a caregiver in the health sector and currently transition into teach.
+## For the last couple years I have  as a caregiver in the healthcare and currently transition into tech.
 My goals is to be software engineeer and currently I'm learning fullstack web development.

 [Github.io](https://vinson-han.github.io)
 <br>